Dedicated to God

 The word of the Lord here is probably the word that was spoken through Eli the priest when he pronounced God’s blessing upon Hannah’s prayer in the temple.
 In one sense God had fulfilled his word already through the birth of Samuel, but that was only the first part of Hannah’s prayer.
 She had prayed not only for a son, but for a son that she could give back to the Lord all the days of his life.
 Elkanah now asks that God will make good his word on that part of the vow as well.

 That Elkanah confirms Hannah’s vow here is really remarkable.
 Remember, Samuel was Elkanah’s son, too.
 In fact, Samuel was his firstborn and only son through his beloved wife Hannah.
 Elkanah could have said no to Hannah about giving her son to the Lord.
 But he confirmed her vow and expressed his own desire for God’s word to be fulfilled through Samuel.

-I love this scene with Hannah and Elkanah.
-They both have various responsibilities here that overlap and conflict.
-But they work it out.
+I love this scene with Elkanah and Hannah.
+They have various responsibilities here that overlap and even conflict.
+But together they work it out.
 They realize that God has called them to be faithful in a number of different areas, and they work together to balance out those responsibilities.
 Elkanah goes off to Shiloh with Peninnah and all her children.
 Hannah stays home with Samuel until he is weaned.

 These must have been such precious times for Hannah alone with her son, especially knowing that she only had a few short years with him.
-Hannah had every intention of fulfilling her vow and bringing Samuel to the temple.
-But she would fulfill her motherly responsibilities first.
-And in some ways, it is the same for us.
+Hannah has every intention of fulfilling her vow and bringing Samuel to the temple.
+But she will fulfill her motherly responsibilities first.
+And in many ways, it is the same for us.
 Every parent must let go sometime – it is just a matter of when.

 II.
 Sacrificing what is dear (24)